Raosaheb Danve: Personal life

 Danve was born to Kesharabai and Dadarao on 18 March 1956.
 Danve married Nirmala Tai in 1977.
-They have 3 daughters & Son Santosh Danve, who is a Bhartiya Janata Party MLA from Bhokardan Legislative Constituency.
+They have 3 daughters and a son, Santosh Danve, who is a Bhartiya Janata Party MLA from Bhokardan Legislative Constituency.

 Political career

 Danve has held leadership positions at all levels of politics in India beginning since 1976.
 He is known as a leader with rural roots.
-Danve began his political career as a Sarpanch in 1978, becoming an MLA in 1990 & in 1995 from Bhokardan assembly constituency, and 5 time consecutive Member of parliament since 1999, 2004, 2009, 2014, & May 2019.
+Danve began his political career as a Sarpanch in 1978, becoming an MLA in 1990 & in 1995 from Bhokardan assembly constituency, and 5 time consecutive Member of parliament since 1999, 2004, 2009, 2014, and 2019.

 During the general elections that were held in May 2014, Danve won the Jalna constituency for the fourth time.
 Immediately afterwards, he was sworn in by the Prime Minister Narendra Modi as the Minister of State for Ministry of Consumer Affairs, Food and Public Distribution, the position he held till March 2015.

 Meanwhile, Maharashtra assembly elections were held in October 2014.
 BJP came to power and Devendra Fadnavis became first BJP Chief Minister of Maharashtra.
 However, as per the BJP culture, one person only holds one post a time, and hence Devendra Fadnavis resigned as the President of Maharashtra BJP and the search for a new leader commenced.
 Raosaheb Danve indicated to the party leadership that he was willing to resign as a minister and in January 2015 he was appointed as the President of Maharashtra BJP by Amit Shah, the national President of BJP.
 Raosaheb Danve is only the second person in Maharashtra BJP to hold this office while also being a Member of Parliament.
 Earlier, late Suryabhan Vahadane-Patil had successfully carried the dual responsibility.

 Danve has attracted controversy due to his freewheeling public comments that may be misconstrued objectionably.
 For example, in 2016, a FIR was lodged against him for asking voters to accept Laxmi coming to their homes on election eve (alluding to vote buying).
 When the prices of Tur fell in May 2017, Danve used the term "saale" to chide the "oversensitive farmers".
 Use of such term was criticised by the opposition parties and Danve expressed his regrets concerning his comment.
 Later, in 2019, he said that the word saale is a common slang term which is not derogatory in rural marathwada, and he never intended to offend farmers.

 In May 2019, Danve became Minister of State for Consumer Affairs, Food and Public Distribution.

+In June 2024, Danve lost the election for the 18th Lok Sabha to Kalyan Kale of Indian National Congress.